craigmiller160/VideoManagerServer/README.md

     2. Prod schema needs to be executed manually.
         1. Run the project for the first time (instructions below)
         2. Create and drop SQL files will be generated in the sql/ directory.
+4. This depends on the SSO OAuth2 Server.
+5. Run the SQL script from oauth2-utils to setup the refresh token table.

+### Auth Server Setup

+1. Create a client for this app in the Auth Server UI
+    1. Update the properties of this app with the client key/secret.
+    1. Add the ADMIN, EDIT, and SCAN roles.

 ### Running Locally

+The SSO OAuth Server must be running before this can run.

 Please use the `run.sh` script to run it.
 The name of the environment it is being run in (dev/qa/prod) is a requirement.
 For example: